Prithiviraj25/Hybrid_search/Readme.md

 | **docker** | Deploying in Huggingface Spaces |
 | **dotenv** | Managing environment variables securely |

+---

+## ⚙️ Internal Pipeline

+1. Query is embedded using `HuggingFaceEmbeddings`
+2. BM25 sparse encoding via `BM25Encoder`
+3. Hybrid search with `PineconeHybridSearchRetriever`
+4. Top-k documents used as context for LLaMA via Groq API
+5. Response is generated and returned as JSON
+---

 ## 📡 API Endpoints – Hybrid Search RAG for UHI Mitigation